 Transaction Operations

-Currently, database transactions are only supported on the server-side, and only the node-sdk
+Currently, database transactions are only supported for server-side execution, and only the node-sdk supports transactions.

 Use Cases

-- Migrating from traditional relational databases to CloudBase: Smooth migration of data models with low refactoring costs for business code
+- Migrating from Traditional Relational Databases to CloudBase: Smooth data model migration with low business code transformation costs.

-- Business Processes Involving Multiple Documents/Collections: Ensures that a series of read and write operations either completely succeed or fail entirely, preventing intermediate states
+- Business Processes Involving Multiple Documents/Collections: Ensure that a series of read/write operations either fully succeed or completely fail, preventing intermediate states.

 Supported Methods